Profitability ratios: what they are and how to calculate them

 A 24% ROIC means your investments generate 24 cents of profit for every dollar of capital deployed.

-• Compare to your industry: a 10% net margin might be excellent in grocery retail but weak in consulting
+- compare to your industry: a 10% net margin might be strong in grocery retail but weak in consulting

-• Consider your stage: new businesses often have lower margins while building scale
+- consider your growth stage: newer businesses often have lower margins while building scale

-• Look at the full picture: one weak ratio doesn't mean failure if others are strong
+- look at the full picture: one weak ratio doesn't signal failure if others are strong

 If your ratios fall below industry benchmarks consistently, investigate the underlying causes: pricing, costs, or operational inefficiencies.